hicsail/origins-education-reform/README.md

         Specify the min and max for which decades you would like the program to run the word count on.
 Separate each value by a space, and surround with quotes.

+    * ``-n``

+        Boolean flag that controls whether the script will search for the top word frequencies per decade.
+The results of the search are then printed onto a text file when the script finishes running.

+    * ``-num "integer" ``

+        If the flag ``-n`` above is selected, this field is also required.
+It tells the script how many top words per decade to look for.

     * The following four flags determine which of the collected data is represented on a graph.
 While only one may be selected, all of them are written to a text file when the script finishes running.
+If none are selected, then nothing will be graphed and none of them will be written to the text file.

         * ``-t_avg``